New York Fashion Week

 New York Fashion Week (NYFW), held in February and September of each year, is a semi-annual series of events in Manhattan typically spanning seven to nine days when international fashion collections are shown to buyers, the press, and the general public.
-It is one of four major fashion weeks in the world, collectively known as the "Big Four," along with those in Paris, London, and Milan.
+It is one of four major fashion weeks in the world, collectively known as the "Big Four", along with those in Paris, London, and Milan.
 The Council of Fashion Designers of America (CFDA) created the modern notion of a centralized "New York Fashion Week" in 1993, although cities like London were already using their city's name in conjunction with the words fashion week in the 1980s.
 NYFW is based on a much older series of events called "Press Week," founded in 1943.
 On a global scale, most business and sales-oriented shows and some couture shows take place in New York City.
+Recent coverage has highlighted a growing focus on emerging designers at New York Fashion Week, with platforms such as RAISEFashion and an expanded CFDA calendar helping to spotlight rising talent and new creative voices.

 A centralized calendar of citywide events (including those affiliated with WME/IMG) is kept by the CFDA, and was acquired from calendar founder Ruth Finley.

 The annual economic impact of New York Fashion Week upon New York City was estimated at US$887 million in 2016.

+History

 Origins

 Opening Day for a fashion show in New York, seen in Harper's Bazaar in 1868.

 The first New York Fashion Week was created in 1943 by Eleanor Lambert, press director of the American fashion industry's first promotional organization, the New York Dress Institute.

 The event, the world's first organized fashion week, was called "Press Week", and was created to attract attention away from French fashion during World War II, when fashion industry insiders were unable to travel to Paris to see French fashion shows.
 It was also meant to showcase American designers for fashion journalists, who had neglected U.S. fashion innovations.

 Press Week in New York was a success, and fashion magazines like Vogue, which were normally filled with French designs, increasingly featured American fashion.

 By the mid-1950s, the event was known as "Press Week of New York".
 Spring 1951 (held February 1951) was the 16th Annual Press Week of New York.